uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harbor-jobservice.md

 * `SCANNER_CLAIR_DATABASE_URL`
   * This value tells harborclair how to connect to its postgres database.
   * The default value is `postgres://postgres:test123@harbor-database:5432/postgres?sslmode=disable` when Harbor is run locally or during CI testing.
-  * This value is retrieved from a secret created when Harbor is first setup on a running Lagoon, as the postgres password needs to be injected here.
+  * This value is retrieved from a secret created when Harbor is first set up on a running Lagoon, as the postgres password needs to be injected here.
 * `SCANNER_LOG_LEVEL`
   * The logging level the scanning service should use.
   * The default value is `error`.